divyanshu-rawat/Awesome-JS/README.md

 ##

-Coding standards
+### Coding Conventions:

-1. Variables name should be in **camelCase**
+ * Variables name should be in **camelCase**

-2. Always put spaces around operators ( = + - * / ), and after commas
+ * Always put spaces around operators ( = + - * / ), and after commas

-3. Always use 1 tab space for indentation of code blocks
+ * Always use 1 tab space for indentation of code blocks

-4. Always end a simple statement with a semicolon.
+ * Always end a simple statement with a semicolon.

-5. Put the opening bracket at the end of the first line.
+ * Put the opening bracket at the end of the first line.

-6. Use one space before the opening bracket.
+ * Use one space before the opening bracket.

-7. Put the closing bracket on a new line, without leading spaces.
+ * Put the closing bracket on a new line, without leading spaces.

-8. Use lower case file names without any special characters or spaces.
+ * Use lower case file names without any special characters or spaces.

-9. Function should do one thing.
+ * Function should do one thing.
 They should do it well.

-10. Don't comment bad code, rewrite it. if code is readable you don't need comments.
-Explain your intention in comments for example //IF WE SORT THE ARRAY THE SEARCHING LOGIC BECOMES SIMPLE